 If you want a stress-free transportation, here’s a full guide that will teach you how to go to Shinjuku from Haneda Airport easily.
+In this guide, I’m going to walk you through the 4 transport options to reach there including the fastest and easiest way.

 And for you to easily pick your best option, I will highlight the main differences of these 4 transport modes include the travel duration and travel costs for each transport option.